dhis2/dhis2-server-tools/README.md

 * internet access on the servers.

 ## Installation
 You will pull the scripts from git, make a few required configuration changes and run them for the installation.
 Ansible will be used to run the scripts, it needs to be installed on the server where you'll be doing deployment.
 The scripts works in both deployment scenarios, i.e on a single server or on a distributed/multiple servers/vms.
-For dhis2 deployment on multiple servers, you'll need a small deployments server, with ssh access to all the other servers since ssh will be used for connection.
+For dhis2 deployment on multiple servers, you'll need a small deployment server, with ssh access to all the other servers, underlying connection used is ssh.

 ### Step1 :- Install ansible and other dependencies
-#### Platform setup
+#### ansible setup,
-_**NOTE:** In case of distributed/multiple server setup, this will be the deployment server_ <br> update the system <br>
+_**NOTE:** In case of distributed/multiple server setup, this will be the deployment server._ <br> update the system <br>
 `sudo apt update`
-<br>Install git in case it's not installed <br>
+<br>ensure git is installed <br>
 `sudo apt install -y git`

-Do install ansible version 2.11 or above, required for compatibility with  community.general modules.
+Install ansible version **_2.11_** or above, to work with community.general modules.

 ```
 sudo apt install software-properties-common